raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ![](images/morse.png)

+- All timings are defined as multiples of one dot length
 - A dash is three times the length of a dot
-- Each dot or dash has a short gap of silence after it
+- Each dot or dash has a short gap of silence after it (usually 1 dot length)
-- Letters in a word have a slightly longer gap of silence between them
+- Letters in a word have a slightly longer gap of silence between them (usually 3 dot lengths)
-- Words have an even longer gap of silence between them
+- Words have an even longer gap of silence between them (usually 7 dot lengths)

 You don't necessarily need to use sound for this, although this is the most common way Morse Code was used.
 You can do it with anything that can be turned on and off; this could be a torch, raising and lowering a flag or even just blinking your eyes fast and slow.
 This makes it one of the most versatile forms of telecommunication.
 There is even a formal international treaty which enshrines the Morse code for SOS `... --- ...` (Save Our Souls) as a universal distress signal.